STommydx/2020S-COMP4111/README.md

 6. Open the project
 7. Wait for a little bit.
 IDEA should import the gradle project automatically. ;)

-Of course, you can clone the project via command line if you wish so.
+Of course, you can clone the project via the command line if you prefer.

 ### Running the server

 You can find gradle tasks from the Gradle tab on the rightmost toolbar.
 The `application -> run` task starts the server.
 The server listens on port 8080 by default, which should be the same as the project specification.
+You can change the port in `src/main/java/hk/ust/cse/comp4111/Main.java` if you want so.

 Alternatively, you can run the server in the terminal with the command below: